 Webinar: Beyond the Revolution - Women's Political and Cultural Participation in Tunisia

 The Femmedina project comprises three phases that reinforce each other.
 It begins with gathering information and data, then implementing the information gathered, and finally sharing the knowledge from the project.
 The projected started in January 2021 and will continue through April 2022.

 Phase 1: A participatory assessment.
-(January to June 2021) During the first phase, local experts and citizens living in the vicinity of the Medina are being engaged to identify the sorts of interventions necessary to improve the public space for women’s participation.
-Vital information and data are being collected through interviews, workshops, and surveys, which will help identify potential locations suitable for interventions and transformation.
+(January to June 2021) During the first phase, local experts and citizens living in the vicinity of the Medina were being engaged to identify the sorts of interventions necessary to improve the public space for women’s participation.
+Vital information and data were being collected through interviews, workshops, and surveys, which helped to identify potential locations suitable for interventions and transformation.
 Read the final reports of the assessment here.